abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Positive/negative types correspond to the categorical concepts of limit/colimit, but we will learn more about those later.

-**Task 6:** Besides $Tuple$, there is one very important negative type, which covered in this chapter (and in various other places).
+**Task 6:** Besides $Tuple$, there is one very important negative type, which we covered in this chapter (and in various other places).

-Conclusion
+### Conclusion
----

 In this section, we started from almost nothing --- just $1$ type.
 Then we defined a lot of stuff, very quickly.

 ![All types we have seen so far (with combinations): Unit, Bool, Maybe Bool, Nat, Maybe Nat, List of Nat, Bool or Nat](../06_type/all_types.svg)

-One can see that some types that programmers use are still missing, but those can be defined in much the same way as the types we already defined: e.g. $char$ is just a base type $string$ is just $List[chars]$ etc.
+One can see that some types that programmers use are still missing, but those can be defined in much the same way as the types we already defined: e.g. $char$ is just a base type, $string$ is just $List[char]$ etc.

-Church encoding: From Haskell to Lambda Calculus
+## Church encoding: From Haskell to Lambda Calculus
-===

-In the previous section, we did define a lot of stuff, very quickly, But we relied on Haskell's Generalized Algebraic Datatypes (GADK's).
+In the previous section, we did define a lot of stuff, very quickly, But we relied on Haskell's Generalized Algebraic Datatypes (GADTs).
 So, it's not obvious that it is possible to achieve the same things with just functions.
-However, it is possible: there exist a mechanism for encoding every type as a function, known as *Church encoding*, in the name of the creator of Lambda Calculus Alonzo Church.
+However, it is possible: there exist a mechanism for encoding every type as a function, known as *Church encoding*, named after the creator of Lambda Calculus, Alonzo Church.

-Base types. the Boolean type
+### Base types. the Boolean type
----

 Consider the Boolean type, which we defined like this:

 $$
-\begin{array}{lcl}
+\begin{aligned}
 \mathrm{Bool} &:\ \mathrm{Type} \\
 \mathrm{True} &:\ \mathrm{Bool} \\
 \mathrm{False} &:\ \mathrm{Bool}
-\end{array}
+\end{aligned}
 $$

 Here is a version of the same thing, with just functions.

 $$
-\begin{array}{lcl}
+\begin{aligned}
 type\ \mathrm{Bool} &= \forall a. a \to a \to a \\
 false &: \mathrm{Bool} \\
 false\ a\ b &= b \\
 true &: \mathrm{Bool} \\
-true\ a\ b &= a \\
+true\ a\ b &= a
-\end{array}
+\end{aligned}
 $$

 Here $Bool$ is just a shorthand for the function $\forall a. a \to a \to a $ which accepts two values of type $a$ for all $a$ and returns another one.
 We can see that under this definition, $True$ is a function that returns the first $a$, and $False$ is a function that returns the second one.